|Ready to sell your boat?

 My dory is going through a winter refit at Zahnisers Yachting Center in Solomons.
 Full paint, varnish including the oars.
 She is looking good!

 How are boat sales going?

-US diesel brokerage power & sail boat sales year to date:
+US diesel brokerage power & sail boat sales over 34 feet.

 Values and depreciation have improved significantly as healthy updated boats become harder to find.

 Yacht Sales in the United States Climb 18% in November 2013